The Louisiana Attorney Disciplinary System (to Top ↑)

 Office of Disciplinary Counsel (to Top ↑)

 Administrative staff, appointed by the Chief Disciplinary Counsel, is responsible for handling all prosecutorial functions of the agency.
-In addition to the Chief Disciplinary Counsel, ODC staff includes deputy disciplinary counsel and legal assistants.
+In addition to the Chief Disciplinary Counsel, ODC staff includes deputy disciplinary counsel, investigators and legal assistants.
 ODC staff is located at 4000 S. Sherwood Forest Boulevard, Suite 607, Baton Rouge, Louisiana.
 All complaints regarding attorneys are received and processed at this location.